-Driveway: Any improved access for regular use by vehicle from the roadway of a Street to a Dwelling Unit or other main Building on a Lot, or for use for which site plan approval or a special permit is required.
-A track or path used primarily by animals, or primarily for access of farm equipment to a field or orchard, or primarily for wood cutting, or for maintenance of a utility line is not a Driveway.
-A Driveway includes all of its branches.
+Driveway: Any improved access for regular use by vehicle from the roadway of a street to a dwelling or other main building on a lot, or for use for which site plan approval or a Special Permit is required.
+A track or path used primarily by animals or primarily for access of farm equipment to a field or orchard, or primarily for wood cutting, or for maintenance of a utility line is not a driveway.
+A driveway includes all of its branches.

-Dwelling: A Building or part thereof designed, erected and used for continuous and permanent habitation for one Family or individual, but not including Trailers or Mobile Homes, however mounted, or commercial accommodations offered for periodic occupancy.
+Dwelling: A building or part thereof designed, erected and used for continuous and permanent habitation for one family or individual, but not including trailers, however mounted, or commercial accommodations offered for periodic occupancy.

-Dwelling Unit: One or more rooms designed, occupied or intended for occupancy as separate living quarters, with cooking, sleeping and sanitary facilities provided within the Dwelling Unit for the exclusive use of a single Family maintaining a household.
+Dwelling unit: One or more rooms designed, occupied or intended for occupancy as separate living quarters, with cooking, sleeping and sanitary facilities provided within the dwelling unit for the exclusive use of a single family maintaining a household.